kubeovn/kube-ovn/docs/development.md

 ​	For version < Docker 19.03, please enable it manually through the [reference](https://docs.docker.com/develop/develop-images/build_enhancements/).

+​    Buildx could also be installed from official [doc](https://github.com/docker/buildx/).

 ​	For first compilation, create a new builder instance.

 ```shell